cube-drone/rt0/players-guide/src/player/skill_checks.md

 This is a "everybody making a skill check together" moment.

 #### Only One Player Needs to Succeed ("Searching a Room")
 If this is the case, than whichever player draws the highest card succeeds "the most" and is the player who actually accomplishes the task at hand.
 If no player succeeds, the whole task fails.

 #### Every Player Needs to Succeed ("Sneaking Past Some Executare")

 When doing a check like this, only _two_ players need to succeed at the check.
+If any player gets a Critical Success, they succeed for everyone.
+If any player gets a Critical Failure, they fail for everyone.

 #### One Player Helps Another ("Pulling a Lever")

-If the helping player can make an argument for how, exactly, they're helping ("I'll distract the shopkeeper while Marieta robs him blind!"), grant the player making the check [Bonus](#bonus--penalty).
+If the helping player can make an argument for how, exactly, they're helping ("I'll distract the shopkeeper while Marieta robs him blind!"), and they succeed at whatever they're doing, grant the player making the check [Bonus](#bonus--penalty).

+If they fail at whatever they're doing to help, grant the player making the check [Penalty](#bonus--penalty).